 Installation and use

 fedfind is packaged in the official Fedora and EPEL repositories: to install on Fedora run dnf install fedfind, on RHEL / CentOS with EPEL enabled, run yum install fedfind.
 You may need to enable the updates-testing repository to get the latest version.

-You can use the fedfind CLI from the tarball without installing it, as ./fedfind.py from the root of the tarball (you will need cached_property and six, and argparse on Python 2.6).
+You can use the fedfind CLI from the tarball without installing it, as ./fedfind.py from the root of the tarball (you will need cached_property and six).
 You can of course copy the Python module anywhere you like and use it in place.
 To install both CLI and module systemwide, run python setup.py install.

 Bugs, pull requests etc.

 You can file issues and pull requests on Pagure.
 Pull requests must be signed off (use the -s git argument).
 By signing off your pull request you are agreeing to the Developer’s Certificate of Origin:

 Developer's Certificate of Origin 1.1 By making a contribution to this project, I certify that: (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or (b) The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or (c) The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it. (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.